ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/README.md

     A collection of visualizations relevant to the case study, including screenshots that illustrate key insights derived from the data analysis.
 These visualizations were created to enhance understanding and support data-driven decision-making.

+- **Code/**

+    Contains the SQL queries and R code used in this project, organized by the respective stages of the analysis:

 ## ABOUT ME